Indie game: Development

-Many of the same basic concepts behind video game development for mainstream titles all apply to indie game development, particularly around the software development aspects.
+Many of the same basic concepts behind video game development for mainstream titles also apply to indie game development, particularly around the software development aspects.
 Key differences lie in how the development of the game ties in with the publisher or lack thereof.

 Development teams

-There is no definitive size to how big an independent game development studio might be.
-Several successful indie games, such as the Touhou Project series, Axiom Verge, Cave Story, Papers, Please, and Spelunky, were all developed by a single person, though often with support of artists and musicians for those assets.
+There is no definitive size for how big an independent game development studio might be.
+Several successful indie games, such as the Touhou Project series, Axiom Verge, Cave Story, Papers, Please, and Spelunky, were developed by a single person, though often with support of artists and musicians for those assets.
 More common are small teams of developers, from two to a few dozen, with additional support from external artists.
-While it is possible for development teams to be larger, there becomes a higher cost overhead of running the studio, which may be risky if the game does not perform well.
+While it is possible for development teams to be larger, with this comes a higher cost overhead of running the studio, which may be risky if the game does not perform well.

 Indie teams can arise from many different directions.
 One common path recently includes student projects, developed as prototypes as part of their coursework, which the students then take into a commercial opportunity after graduating from school.
 Examples of such games are And Yet It Moves, Octodad: Dadliest Catch, Risk of Rain, and Outer Wilds.
 In some cases, students may drop out of school to pursue the commercial opportunity or for other reasons; Vlambeer's founders, for example, had started to develop a commercial game while still in school and dropped out when the school demanded rights to the game.

 Another route for indie development teams comes from experienced developers in the industry who either voluntarily leave to pursue indie projects, typically due to creative burnout from the corporate process, or resulting from termination from the company.
 Examples of games from such groups include FTL: Faster Than Light, Papers, Please, Darkest Dungeon, and Gone Home.

 Yet another route is simply those with little to no experience in the games industry, although they may have computer-programming skills and experience, and they may come in with ideas and fresh perspectives for games, with ideas that are generally more personable and close to their hearts.
 These developers are usually self-taught and thus may not have certain disciplines of typical programmers, thereby allowing for more creative freedom and new ideas.
-However, some may see amateur work less favorably than those that have had experience, whether from school or from the industry, relying on the game development toolkits rather than programming languages, and they may associate such titles as amateur or hobbyist.
-Examples of such amateur games include Braid, Super Meat Boy, Dwarf Fortress, and Undertale.
+However, some may see amateur work less favorably than those that have had experience, whether from school or from the industry, relying on game development toolkits rather than programming languages, and they may associate such titles as amateur or hobbyist.
+Some such amateur-developed games have found great success.
+Examples of these include Braid, Super Meat Boy, Dwarf Fortress, and Undertale.

 Typically, a starting indie-game studio will be primarily programmers and developers.
 Art assets including artwork and music may be outsourced to work-for-hire artists and composers.